syswraith/blog/content/Reading.md

 - Brave New World by Aldous Huxley
 - The Code Book by Simon Singh
 - Metamorphosis by Franz Kafka
-- Bhagwat Gita As It Is by by A. C. Bhaktivedanta Swami Prabhupada
+- Bhagwat Gita As It Is by A. C. Bhaktivedanta Swami Prabhupada

 Here's the stuff that I've read (and enjoyed reading)
 - [Vim koans](https://blog.sanctum.geek.nz/vim-koans/)